Asset Protection

 The other factor is investment correlation.
 In other words, do these asset classes go up and down in value together.
 Or do they rise and fall at different times.

 Most investors want a diversified portfolio.
 They want some assets rising, whilst accepting that others may fall or not rise as much.
 This approach smooths out returns and makes it easier for investors to sleep at night.
 Especially if we are already living off our investments or retirement planning.
+This principle of investing is known as Modern Portfolio Theory.

 Having a blend of asset classes produces higher expected returns and lower volatility.
 So taking this one step further, we add life insurance as an asset class.
 We know this increases returns and reduces risk.